SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/counter.md

 #### errors

-* 204 - Entity not found – if there is no tracker with such id belonging to authorized user.
+* 204 - Entity not found – if there is no tracker with such ID belonging to authorized user.
 * 208 - Device blocked – if tracker exists but was blocked due to tariff restrictions or some other reason.
 * 219 - Not allowed for clones of the device – if specified tracker is a clone.